Giulia Enders: Biography

-Darm mit Charme was published in March 2014; in July 2014, the editor Ullstein Verlag announced that 500,000 copies were sold.
+The book "Gut" (original "Darm mit Charme") was published in March 2014; in July 2014, the editor Ullstein Verlag announced that 500,000 copies were sold.
 The rights for the book have been sold in 18 countries.

 In her book, she explains the functions and the importance of the human gastrointestinal tract.
 She also criticises the excess of hygiene in society and its impact on the immune system (hygiene hypothesis).

 She is currently working on her thesis about the topic Acinetobacter baumannii that can cause infected wounds, respiratory diseases and blood poisoning.
 She would like to become a gastroenterologist afterwards.

+She has been a main cast of the Netflix documentary "Hack your Health: The Secrets of Your Gut."